 - Serving as managers-in-residence in our apartment complex to cover our rent

-- Keeping a strict budget and tracked our cash flow monthly
+- Keeping a strict budget and tracking our cash flow monthly

-Those were lean years, but within six months of his graduation, our mortgage was our only debt.
+While those were lean, within six months of my husband’s graduation, our mortgage was our only debt.

-I had goals, and a plan, and I ticked through the “to do” list.
+As always, I had goals, and a plan, and I ticked through the “to do” list.
 At 28, I stopped working to be home with our new daughter.
-With family out of state, I searched for a community of mothers for mutual support.
-Growing with this group, I am grateful to these life-long friends.
+With family out of state, I searched for a community of mothers for mutual support and to grow with as a group.
+I’m grateful to these life-long friends.
 Life glided along for two years.